clubajax/LessTabsTheme/README.md

 To allow extensions to modify the them of the dev tools, go to [chrome://flags/#enable-devtools-experiments](chrome://flags/#enable-devtools-experiments) and select *Enable Developer Tools experiments*.

 Then restart your browser, launch Dev Tools, and open *Settings*.
 Click *Experiments*, and select *Allow custom UI themes*

+Launch [chrome://extensions/](chrome://extensions/) and choose *Load unpacked extension...* and select the *theme-extension* folder.
+You will need to close and re-open Dev Tools to see the changes.